Abhiiishek44/DrishtiSense/README.md

     <img src="https://img.shields.io/github/last-commit/Abhiiishek44/DrishtiSense?style=flat-square" alt="Last Commit">
   </a>
 </p>

-DrishtiSense is an assistive spatial intelligence system that builds a persistent understanding of the surrounding environment from a live camera feed.
+**DrishtiSense** is an assistive spatial intelligence system that maintains a persistent understanding of the surrounding environment from a live camera feed.

-By combining real-time vision, depth estimation, visual odometry, spatial memory, and obstacle-aware navigation, it can track objects beyond the current frame, reason about their relative position, and provide context-aware guidance as the user moves.
+By combining real-time vision, depth estimation, visual odometry, spatial memory, and obstacle-aware navigation, DrishtiSense can track objects beyond the current frame, reason about their relative position, and provide context-aware guidance as the user moves.

-Perception that persists beyond the camera frame.
+> **Perception that persists beyond the camera frame.**

 ---

 ## Core Capabilities